C2Talon/c2t_megg_relayCombat/README.md

 # c2t_megg_relayCombat

-Kolmafia relay script written in ASH to add a line of text to denote whether a monster in combat already has its mimic eggs maxed or not, as can be seen here:
+Kolmafia relay override script written in ASH to add a line of text to denote whether a monster in combat already has its mimic eggs maxed or not, as can be seen here:

 ![mimic_egg_status_in_combat.png](https://github.com/C2Talon/c2t_megg_relayCombat/blob/master/mimic_egg_status_in_combat.png "mimic egg status in combat example")